Become a volunteer

 11.Willingness to provide support for other team members if required, and to ask for help and support if necessary.

-12.To be in good health (working under adverse conditions with a different diet, and different living conditions can put a significant strain on health).
+12.To be in robust health (working under adverse conditions with a different diet, and different living conditions can put a significant strain on health).

 If you wish to discuss any of these requirements, please contact us at firstname.lastname@example.org

-Most World Medicine overseas projects are based on 10 day interventions.
+Most World Medicine overseas projects are based on 2 to 3 week interventions.

 The level of commitment by World Medicine to minimise risks as much as possible and ensure volunteer security is a top priority.
 In order to do this we carry out the following procedures: